 Community Pain Management

-- Patients must have experienced pain for more than 3 months - less than 3 months will be accepted if there is a risk of the pain becoming chronic.
+- Experienced pain for more than 3 months, although less than 3 months will be accepted if there is a risk of the pain becoming chronic.

 Service Exclusion Criteria:

 - Patients with a Musculoskeletal (MSK) condition who have not been triaged by Community MSK Services